 Do I need to peel the potatoes thick or thin?

-Thin peels work best because they crisp faster, but thicker peels can still work with a little extra cook time.
+Thin peels work best since they crisp up faster, but thicker ones can still work — they’ll just need a little more time.

 Why aren’t my peel chips crispy?

-Most often they weren’t dried enough before cooking, or they were stacked too heavily in the basket.
+Most likely they weren’t dried well enough before cooking, or there was too much in the basket and they ended up steaming instead of crisping.

 You may also like: Fried Bananas in Light Batter